-- On large diameter trees, stop the back cut before it is deep enough for the tree to either fall or settle back on the stump.
-Then insert soft wooden or plastic wedges into the cut so they do. - As tree starts to fall, stop the chain saw and put it down immediately.
+- On large diameter trees, stop the back cut before it is deep enough for the tree to either fall or settle back on the stump by inserting soft wooden or plastic wedges into the cut. - As tree starts to fall, stop the chain saw and put it down immediately.
 Retreat along the cleared path, but watch the action in case something falls your way.